mlocati/mlocati.github.io/_articles/deploy-with-git-push.md

 - `--gecos Git`: set the full name of the account to `Git` (this essentially in order to avoid asking useless data like the account room number and work/home phone)
 - `--disabled-login`: the user won't be able to use the account until the password is set.
-- `--disabled-login`: the user won't be able to use the account until the password is set.
 - `--disabled-password`: disable the login using passwords (we'll access the system with SSH RSA keys)
 - `--shell /usr/bin/git-shell`: when the user access the system, he will use the fake shell provided by git
 - `--home /home/git`: set the home directory for the user to `/home/git`